Cobordisms of sutured manifolds and the functoriality of link Floer homology: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Istv\'an Juh\'asz and Robert Lipshitz for helpful conversations, and Jacob Rasmussen for his valuable comments on an early version of this paper.
-I would also like to thank King's College, Cambridge for offering me a Junior Research Fellowship.
+I would like to thank Martin Hyland, Istv\'an Juh\'asz, Peter Kronheimer, Robert Lipshitz, Ciprian Manolescu, Marco Marengon, Patrick Massot, Tom Mrowka, and Peter Ozsv\'ath for helpful conversations, and Jacob Rasmussen for his valuable comments on an early version of this paper.
+I would also like to thank the referee for the constructive suggestions.